-This Canadian Copyright Law course is a sixteen-lesson online primer/refresher on Canadian copyright law.
-Each e-lesson in this eTutorial provides up-to-date information on the topics listed in the Syllabus below, setting out fundamentals for that topic, as well as a self-marking quiz and URLs for further reading.
+Copyrightlaws.com’s Canadian Copyright Law course is a 17-lesson online primer/refresher on Canadian copyright law.
+Each e-lesson in this eTutorial provides up-to-date fundamentals on the topics listed in the Syllabus below, as well as a self-marking quiz and URLs for further reading.

 On 13 December 2017, the Canadian government launched its mandatory review of the Canadian Copyright Act.
-2018 will be a pivotal year in copyright policy in Canada.
-Take the time now to understand how copyright works and why it is important to you and your workplace by registering for the Canadian Copyright Law eTutorial.
+This is a pivotal time in copyright policy in Canada.
+Take the time now to understand how copyright works and why it’s important to you and your workplace by registering for the Canadian Copyright Law eTutorial.

 All of Copyrightlaws.com’s courses are aimed at empowering nonlawyers to deal with copyright and licensing issues.
-You will gain knowledge to help lower risk copyright infringement in your library or organization.
+You’ll gain knowledge to help lower risk copyright infringement in your library or organization.
+See our FAQs on how eTutorials work.

 Syllabus for Canadian Copyright Law Course